USSyorktown10/RTS_OpenSource_v1/endpoints.md

+## NOTE TO ALL: THE FOLLOWING WAS PLANNING BEFORE RTS WAS CREATED.
+DATA IN THIS MAY BE OUTDATED AND MAY SHOW A ROADMAP IF YOU ARE CLOSESLY TRACKING THIS PROJECT.

 # Functions and Endpoints
 Currently, 99% of the following is purely planned, and not what *0.1.0-alpha.1* is going to look like.
 To see what the next release will look like, go to ```version_planning.md```.